-ALIA objects addressed
+ALIA Constitution Objects addressed

-To promote and improve the services provided by all kinds of library and information agencies.
+- To promote and improve the services provided by all kinds of library and information agencies.

 ALIA recognises that new forms of work have developed in response to the need for increased labour market flexibility.
 ALIA believes an appropriate, legal and fair employment policy balances the need for flexibility with protection for employees.

 The Australian Library and Information Association notes the increasing incidence of non-standard work in Australian library and information services.
 The Association acknowledges the use of part-time, casual and genuine non-employee work, to the extent that it increases flexibility for both management and employees.
 However, the Association does not support the increasing casualisation of employment which is evident in some sectors.
 The Association affirms the following principles for non-standard work:

 1. where work is not full-time but is regular and continuing, it should be classified as 'permanent part-time'.
 As such, it should be recognised as an integral element of core work;

 2. employment of part-time staff should be on the same standards of engagement as full-time staff;

 3. permanent part-time work should attract all normal employment conditions (such as superannuation, annual, sick and long-service leave) on a pro rata basis;